 Anyway, shortly after graduating I went on to be a one-man-band reporter in Rapid City for KELO-TV.
 That means I carried my own camera and shot and edited all of my own stories.
 Those were back in the good old days (I'm showing my age!) when the equipment was even more bulky and heavy.
 I'm not exactly a large person, so it wasn't an easy task.
 But the most annoying thing was that I kept running my hose and breaking my heels while hauling all that gear around!
 But it was a great growing experience and gave me confidence in my reporting abilities.

 I got my big break as an anchor on KELO's morning show.
 I produced and anchored the morning show and the noon show for a little more than a year.
 While I loved every minute of it, I never did get used to getting up at 3 a.m.!
 Our morning people now have to get up even earlier because the show is much longer.

 In 1991 I was promoted to evening-anchor.
 I had the intimidating task of anchoring with veterans Steve Hemmingsen and Doug Lund.
 Fortunately they were nice to me and I learned a lot from both of them.
 It could be a painful process, but Steve Hemmingsen helped fine-tune my news writing abilities and to this day I thank him for that!
 I feel very fortunate to have held a job for so long in a business that sees so much turnover.
 I still love what I do and enjoy going to work each day.

 I also am able to help with the Children's Miracle Network Broadcast and that is a reward in itself.
-I have a Master’s degree in Communications Management and I am an adjunct instructor in the school of journalism at South Dakota State University.
+My most recent accomplishment was finishing up my Master’s degree in Communications Management.
+That’s lead to a new opportunity to teach a journalism course for South Dakota State University.
 I'm a very busy mom with four kids.
 But I wouldn't change a moment of my hectic life for anything!
-Email Angela